A formula for the categorical magnitude in terms of the Moore-Penrose pseudoinverse: Moore-Penrose inverse

+\begin{remark} K. P. S. Bhaskara Rao and his collaborators \cite{Rao1983,Bapat1990} studied the existence of generalized inverses and the (necessarily unique) Moore-Penrose pseudoinverse for matrices over integral domains.
+They proved that an $(m\times n)$-matrix $A$ of determinantal rank $r$ over an integral domain $R$ has a generalized inverse if and only if there are coefficients $c_{\alpha}^\beta \in R$, indexed by $r$-element subsets $\alpha$ of $\{1,...,m\}$ and $\beta$ of $\{1,...,n\}$, such that

+where $A_\alpha^\beta$ is the submatrix of $A$ determined by the rows indexed by $\alpha$ and columns indexed by $\beta$.
+They gave an explicit formula for the generalized inverse involving the minors $\det A_\alpha^\beta$ of $A$ and the coefficients $c_\alpha^\beta$ (which are in general nonunique).
+Finally, they proved that the Moore-Penrose pseudoinverse of $A$ exists if and only if $\sum_{\alpha,\beta}(\det A_\alpha^\beta)^2$ is an invertible element of $R$, and in this case also gave an explicit formula for the pseudoinverse. \end{remark}

-It follows from the uniqueness of the pseudoinverse that when $A$ is invertible, $A^+ = A^{-1}$.
+Henceforth, let $\subfield$ denote a subfield of $\mathbb C$.
+It follows from the uniqueness of the pseudoinverse in Theorem \ref{thm: penrose} that when a matrix $A$ over $\subfield$ is invertible, $A^+ = A^{-1}$.
 The pseudoinverse is straightforward to calculate if $A$ has either linearly independent columns or linearly independent rows.
 If $A$ has linearly independent columns, then $A^*A$ is invertible.
 One may then check that $(A^*A)^{-1}A^*$ satisfies all four properties in Theorem \ref{thm: penrose}, and thus $A^+ = (A^*A)^{-1}A^*$.
 Similarly, if $A$ has linearly independent rows, then $A^*$ has linearly independent columns, and thus $AA^*$ is invertible.
 Then, $A^+ = A^*(AA^*)^{-1}$.